shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol1-ex1.md

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the login code for the Azure Migrate project.](Images/azmigrate-05.1.png "Azure Migrate login code")

-   > Now, follow the below instructions to complete the login process.
+     >**Note:** Now, follow the below instructions to complete the login process.

- 1. At first, you will be presented with a **Continue with Azure login** pop-up.
+21. At first, you will be presented with a **Continue with Azure login** pop-up.
 On the **Continue with Azure login** pop-up dialog, click on **Copy code & Login**.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the registration with the login code for the Azure Migrate project.](Images/azmigrate-05.png "Azure Migrate login code")

- 2. This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled) paste the **code (1)** and click on **Next (2)**.
+ 22. This will open an Azure login prompt in a new browser tab (if it doesn't appear, make sure the pop-up blocker in the browser is disabled) paste the **code (1)** and click on **Next (2)**.
 You will then be asked for your Azure portal credentials to complete the login process.

     ![Screenshot of the Azure Migrate appliance login window, showing where to copy and paste the login code for the Azure Migrate project.](Images/azmigrate-06.png "Azure Migrate Microsoft login")

- 3. Login using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
+ 23. Login using the below Azure credentials and select **Continue** on the **Are you trying to sign in to Microsoft Azure PowerShell?** window to complete the login process.
 Once you have logged in, return to the Azure Migrate Appliance tab and the appliance registration will start automatically and displays below message once the registration is successful.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>